gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 #### 2.1.4.
 Response and Ruling

-For the purpose of judging the *response* and rendering a ruling, the QM considers everything the quizzer says that the QM can audibly understand.
+The QM may not communicate to quizzers during the *response* period.
+For the purpose of judging the response and rendering a *ruling*, the QM considers everything the quizzer says that the QM can audibly understand.
 During the response phase, the quizzer is either: not yet correct, correct, or incorrect.
 The moment the QM judges the quizzer correct or incorrect, the QM pronounces such.

 ### 2.2.
 Query Identifiers and Quiz Flow